cannatag/ldap3/README.txt

 4. Compatible with python3 and python2

-    - Development and testing is done in Python 3, but as the library should (hopefully) be compatible with Python 2.
+    - Development and testing is done in Python 3, but as the library should (hopefully) be compatible with Python 2.6 and 2.7

-    - Unicode strings are appropriately converted.
+    - Unicode strings are appropriately managed in Python 3.

 5. Multiple *connection strategies* to choose from, either synchronous or asynchronous